 SPS conducts inspections of its overhead distribution system through several different programs.
 Main feeder lines are scanned with an infrared camera on a four-year cycle.
 The inspector, besides looking for hot connections, also looks for failing equipment on the circuit.
 The tree trimmers, while trimming the lines, also look for and report failing equipment.
-Meter Readers in route to meters also inspect the circuits.
 Betterment jobs are initiated as necessary to resolve any issues discovered.
 Unplanned ground patrols are performed after circuit breaker operations to evaluate the overall condition of the circuit.
 These ground patrols are not done on a schedule.
-Found problems are recorded and repairs scheduled.
+Problems found are repaired as needed.